earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 If `Git` is not already available on your machine, you can try to install it via your distro’s package manager.
 For Debian/Ubuntu, run `sudo apt-get install git` and for Fedora run `sudo yum install git`.

-## Setup Anaconda
+## Setup Miniconda

-We will use the Anaconda `Python` 3.x distribution for this course.
-Anaconda is a distribution of `Python` that comes with many of the libraries that we need to work with scientific data.
-Anaconda also comes with `Jupyter Notebook` and several other tools that are useful for working in `Python`.
+You will use the Miniconda `Python` 3.x distribution to follow `Python` lessons on this website.

+Miniconda is a paired down version of the Anaconda distribution of `Python` that can easily be built upon to add libraries and packages that are needed to work with scientific data.

-If you already have Anaconda for `Python` 2 setup, you do not need to install Anaconda again.
-We will be working with Python version 3.6 in this class, but a `Python` 3.6 environment can be installed into an Anaconda 2.7 distribution.
-We will discuss setting up conda environments in <a href="{{ site.url }}/workshops/setup-earth-analytics-python/setup-python-anaconda-earth-analytics-environment/">lesson 4 of this module</a>.
+To customize the Miniconda distribution, you will set up a custom conda environment in <a href="{{ site.url }}/workshops/setup-earth-analytics-python/setup-python-anaconda-earth-analytics-environment/">lesson 4 of this module</a>.

+**Even if you already have Anaconda for `Python` 2.x or 3.x setup, you will still need to set-up Miniconda.** You can install Miniconda following the instructions listed below, even if you already have a full Anaconda installation.
+(Note that when you select the option for “Register Anaconda as my default Python 3.7” during the Miniconda installation, you will be asked to confirm that you want to make the Miniconda installation the default conda on your computer.
+If you have questions or concerns about this, please contact your course instructor.)

 ### Windows

-**IMPORTANT:** if you already have a `Python` installation on your Windows computer, the settings below will replace it with Anaconda as the default `Python`.
+**IMPORTANT:** if you already have a `Python` installation on your Windows computer, the settings below will replace it with Miniconda `Python 3.7` as the default `Python`.
 If you have questions or concerns about this, please contact your course instructor.

-Download the <a href="https://www.anaconda.com/download/#windows" target="_blank">Anaconda installer for Windows</a>.
-Be sure to download the `Python` 3.6 version!
+Download the <a href="https://docs.conda.io/en/latest/miniconda.html" target="_blank">Miniconda installer for Windows</a>.
+Be sure to download the `Python` 3.7 version!

 Run the installer by double-clicking on the downloaded file and follow the steps bellow:
 1. Click “Run”.